MichaelAntropov/bci-control/bci-study-alpha-waves/README.md

 as if it is 'online' and enable/disabe plots as needed.
 This pypeline is mostly for a revision.

-__Note:__ For the file name use full path, file name should be inserted as raw python string - `r'filename'` or `r"filename"`
+__Note:__ For the file name use the full path, file name should be inserted as raw python string - `r'filename'` or `r"filename"`

-Next is `2_AlphaWavesOfflineFrequencyRange.pyp` this one is importand to run to see if there is any artifacts/noise in frequency plot and the pypeline will also give the 'range' of alpha waves for the person.
+Next is `2_AlphaWavesOfflineFrequencyRange.pyp` this one is important to run to see if there is any artifacts/noise in frequency plot and the pypeline will also give the 'range' of alpha waves for the person.
 Note, that given range from pypeline might be far from optimal and ultimately should be judged by the experimintator using spectrum plots.
 Ususally, though, it is 8-12 Hz range.

-After using previous pypeline to analyze avareage spectrum plots and define alpha-waves frequncy range you can run  `4_AlphaWavesOnlineWakefulRelaxationResult.pyp`.
+After using previous pypeline to analyze average spectrum plots and define alpha-waves frequncy range you can run  `4_AlphaWavesOnlineWakefulRelaxationResult.pyp`.
 This pypeline is supposed to work on streamed data.
-It takes `obci_eeg1` stream, runs it throuh pypeline and outputs result to LSL stram again as 0.0 - 1.0 value.
+It takes `obci_eeg1` stream, runs it through pypeline and outputs result to LSL stram again as 0.0 - 1.0 value.
-Bigger value means more neurons are syncronised and produce EEG signals in 8-12 Hz, alpha waves.
+Bigger value means more neurons are synchronised and produce EEG signals in 8-12 Hz, alpha waves.

 Pypeline under name `3_AlphaWavesOfflineWakefulRelaxationReview.pyp` allows you to run `xdf` recording and and have the same result/output as if running `4_AlphaWavesOnlineWakefulRelaxationResult.pyp`, just without feeding live data to Neuropype and just using a recording file.

-#### Connecting to RC tank
+#### Control RC tank

 ### Pypelines